craigsapp/maps/index.md

 # Concepts

 * [Tiles](/tiles) &mdash; Global map servers typically break down world maps into 256x256 pixels images at 18 zoom levels.
-* [Keying](/tiles) &mdash; Make white transparent in an image using CSS and SVG.
-This can be called "white keying" and is analogous to green screens (which are more general and typically called chromakey in video editing software.
+* [Keying](/keying) &mdash; Make white pixels transparent in an image using CSS and SVG.
+This can be termed "white keying" and is analogous to green screening (which is more general and typically called chromakey or color keying in video editing software.
 Also can be termed an alpha mask.